Greenpeace is a leading environmental campaigning organisation.

 Populus has tapped into the views of Opinion Influencers to give Greenpeace the insight needed to inspire real attitudinal change.

 Greenpeace approached Populus to uncover the truth about the opinions of the people who have the greatest influence over their followers and fans.
 Populus surveyed our Opinion Influencers panel to find the views and opinions of some of the most influential people in society today.
 As a result of the insight delivered, Greenpeace has:

-- Integrate influencer marketing as part of their strategy to inform the public of the dangers of plastic pollution
+- Integrated influencer marketing as part of their strategy to inform the public of the dangers of plastic pollution

-- Identify which channels would be most likely to reach target audiences
+- Identified which channels would be most likely to reach target audiences

-- Improve the organisation’s key messages resonate with the general public
+- Improved the organisation’s key messages resonate with the general public

-The research showed that Greenpeace could effectively harness influencer marketing to raise awareness of the issue of plastic pollution.
-We found that Opinion Influencers are more aware of what they can do to reduce plastic consumption.
+Our research found that Opinion Influencers are more aware of what they can do to reduce plastic consumption.
 By harnessing this insight, Greenpeace could effectively influence the population at large.

 - Highly active in their community and online– demonstrated by actions such as starting online campaigns, writing to newspapers, standing for elected positions and twice as likely to use Twitter as the general population